 Homeschool Curriculum and How to Teach with the Bible

 Are you a Christian parent who desires to use a homeschool curriculum and know how to teach with the Bible?
 That is to say, do you want to keep the Bible at the heart of education?
 I thought so.
 Indeed, I thought we were kindred spirits the moment of your arrival here.
-Welcome to Principled Academy, where we help parents learn how to teach Bible Principles in their homeschools.
+Welcome to Principled Academy, where we help parents learn about Biblical Classical homeschool curriculum and how to teach with the Bible.
 I’m excited to share you with about the whole concept of homeschooling with the Bible.
 Please make yourself at home…

 When I First Started Homeschooling

-Firstly, it’s a philosophy of education.
-And this means that we see…
+Firstly, how to teach with the Bible involves a philosophy of life and learning.
+And this means that we see that…

-- God’s Providential Hand in the lives of men and nations.
+- God’s Providential Hand in the lives of men and nations (Acts 17:26)

-As we do this, we not only keep our eyes on our Lord and Savior.
-But we see His love, care, purposes, and provision in the lives on men and nations.
+As we apply this philosophy, we keep our eyes on our Lord and Savior.
+Additionally, we see His love, care, purposes, and provision in the lives on men, nations, and subjects.
 By and large, we even see His provision for His whole creation.
 Plus, it increases our faith and trust in Him.

 Additionally, we think…

-As we do this, we transform.
-Because we go to God’s Word to learn.
-And as we do this, our minds are renewed.
+As we do this, we transform because our minds are renewed due to God’s Word.
 With this in mind, it helps us to see where we need to continually yield our hearts to Christ.
 Also, as we challenge ideas, attitudes, and actions by learning what God has to say about them, we put into practice self-governance through Christ.

-A method is a way.
-And with the Principle Approach® we have four actions steps to take which help us to:
+Applying Biblical principles to life is a way—it’s a method.
+For subjects, we have four actions steps to take which help us to: